-Ginna Bairby is a teaching elder in the Presbytery of the James who serves in Louisville, KY, as the Managing Editor of Unbound (www.justiceUNBOUND.org), the PC(USA)’s online social justice journal, and the Associate for Young Adult Social Witness.
+Ginna serves as pastor of First Presbyterian Church of Taos.
 She is originally from Richmond, VA, and holds a B.A. from the College of William and Mary (2009) and an M.Div. from Union Presbyterian Seminary (2013).
 In between those two degrees, she spent a year living and working in Lima, Peru, as a Young Adult Volunteer (YAV) working with congregations and a fair trade program in relationship with the Peru Joining Hands Against Hunger Network.
 Her previous ministry experience includes short-term with a variety of congregations – ranging in size from 25 to 5,000 members – a chaplaincy position at University of Virginia Hospital, and a fellowship with the PC(USA) Office of Public Witness.
-Ginna currently resides with her husband Andy Bairby in Louisville, KY, and enjoys reading, hiking, traveling, and both listening and playing to music – particularly that of the Indigo Girls.
+Ginna currently resides with her husband Andy Bairby in Taos, NM, and enjoys reading, hiking, traveling, and both listening and playing to music – particularly that of the Indigo Girls.